scarvalhojr/aocleaderboard/README.md

    memory and fetched again after a configurable time limit (by default, 15 minutes).
 - Leaderboards can be ordered by local score (based on the time each star was acquired) or by number of stars.
-Tie breaks are broken by the time the most recent star was acquired.
+Ties are broken by the time the most recent star was acquired.

+## Contribute

+Feedback and pull requests are welcome.

 ## Support Advent of Code